devoworm/Digital-Bacillaria/Behaviors/README.md

 Central Pattern Generators (CPGs) generate oscillations from a small neural circuit (pacemaker neurons).
+In neuronal systems, CPGs generate oscillations from a small neural circuit (pacemaker neurons).

 In _Bacillaria_, we observe collective pattern generators (CoPGs?), which are generated from collective and coordinated behavior.
 No central nervous system or brain is involved.